 In this section, I’m going to tell you a few things that will help you store and cook this (mostly) saltwater fish better.
 These simple steps can have a great impact on how you enjoy salmon.

 Poke Your Salmon To See If It Is Cooked

 Overcooked salmon is ugly to look at and nasty to eat.
 They are tough, rubbery, dry, and devoid of any buttery delight that you expect from this fish.
 Therefore, being able to identify when your salmon is cooked just right will save your stomach and taste buds a lot of irritation.

 The best way to tell if salmon is cooked is to use your fork to gently press down on the top of the filet.
-It is done if the flesh can flake or, in other words, separate easily along the white lines of fat, but still maintain a little translucency in the middle.
+It is done if the flesh flakes (meaning that it can separate easily along the white lines of fat) but still maintain a little translucency in the middle.

 Here is an in-depth guide on how to check if you have cooked your salmon just right or not.

 How To Tell If Salmon Has Spoiled